Keko (footballer, born 1973)

-Francisco Martínez Jiménez (born 15 June 1973), known as Keko, is a Spanish retired footballer who played as a striker.
+Francisco Martínez Jiménez (born 15 June 1973), known as Keko, is a Spanish former professional footballer who played as a striker.

 He amassed Segunda División totals of 160 games and 44 goals over five seasons, representing in the competition Terrassa, Tenerife and Poli Ejido.
 He added 387 matches and 141 goals in the Segunda División B, where he spent the better part of his 18-year senior career.

 Club career

 Keko was born in Barcelona, Catalonia.
 During his career, spent mainly in the Segunda División B, he played for 14 clubs, mostly in his native region.
 His first full season in the competition was 1993–94, when he helped UE Figueres to the fourth position.

 From 2002, Keko played five consecutive campaigns in the Segunda División, starting with Terrassa FC then scoring an average of 13 league goals for CD Tenerife – although the team never promoted to La Liga– adding two years with Andalusia's Polideportivo Ejido.
 In January 2007, the 33-year-old returned to the third tier, signing with UE Lleida.